Mary-Anne Williams

 Mary-Anne Williams is an Australian researcher who is the Michael J Crouch Chair for Innovation at the University of New South Wales (UNSW) in Sydney, Australia where she is based in the UNSW Business School.
 Her research focuses on AI and Innovation, and she is sought after thought-leader by industry and government.

 She is founder and director of the UNSW Business AI Lab and deputy director of the UNSW AI Institute.
-Williams serves on the Defence Trailblazer Advisory Board and the Australian SKA Regional Centre (Square Kilometer Array Telescope) Board, and the Advisory Boards of Kit (a Commonwealth Bank business), CipherStash an innovative startup, and several Journal Editorial boards.
+Williams serves on the Defence Trailblazer Advisory Board and the Australian SKA Regional Centre (Square Kilometer Array Telescope) Board, and the Advisory Boards of Kit (a Commonwealth Bank company), CipherStash an innovative startup, and several Journal Editorial boards.

-Previously Williams was a Distinguished Research Professor at University of Technology Sydney and Director of the UTS Magic Lab.
+Williams was previously a Distinguished Research Professor at the University of Technology Sydney and served as Director of the UTS Magic Lab from 2002 to 2020.
+She founded the UTS Magic Lab, an artificial intelligence and robotics research laboratory that collaborated closely with industry and involved undergraduate, postgraduate and doctoral researchers.
+Research teams from the laboratory participated in international AI and robotics competitions as part of their work in autonomous systems and machine learning research.

 At UNSW Williams works with staff, students, alumni and the broader innovation community to grow innovation and entrepreneurship across the University and accelerate innovative thinking in Australia.

-Williams is an Artificial Intelligence researcher with transdisciplinary expertise in Cognitive Science, Disruptive Technologies, Digital Transformation, Business and Law.
+Williams is a leader in Artificial Intelligence with transdisciplinary expertise in Cognitive Science, Disruptive Technologies, Digital Transformation, Business and Law.
 She is listed among Robohub's "Top 25 Women in Robotics", and celebrated on the First International Day of Women and Girls in Science.

+Williams is a Fellow of AAAI (the global body for Artificial Intelligence) alongside key figures like John McCarthy (computer scientist) who coined the term “Artificial Intelligence”, founded the Stanford AI Lab and has a joint publication with Williams; Marvin Minsky (early AI pioneer MIT), Edward Feigenbaum inventor of Expert Systems, Geoffrey Hinton, Yann LeCun and Yoshua Bengio.